 - Academic staff with experience in practical and research settings in public and private organisations.

 - Ideal for graduates with early childhood degrees, those working in adult education and those interested in general educational studies who want to further enhance their professional knowledge.

 Once you've successfully completed this programme, you could continue your studies with the Doctor of Philosophy (Education), provided you meet the entry requirements.

 To be eligible for admission, applicants must meet the general, or the discretionary, or the special admission requirements and they must also meet any programme-specific admission requirements.
 Applicants must also meet the English language requirements and may be interviewed.

 Applicants must have one of the following, or equivalent:

-- A recognised bachelor degree in the same or similar discipline, with merit achievement, deemed to be an average grade of B- or higher in all level 7 courses; OR
+- A recognised bachelors degree in the same or similar discipline, with merit achievement, deemed to be an average grade of B- or higher in all level 7 courses; OR

-- A professional qualification in a relevant discipline, recognised as being equivalent to merit achievement in a bachelor degree.
+- A professional qualification in a relevant discipline, recognised as being equivalent to merit achievement in a bachelors degree.

 Applicants may be eligible for admission if they meet the special admission requirements outlined in the programme specific admission requirements.